OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/ParisSud.md

     - Works on interfaces, Sphinx documentation tools, packaging, ...

 --
-- Looking for a PhD student or postdoc
+- Opening a postdoc position instead of a PhD position for Fall 2017 WP6 related tasks

-  WP6 related tasks
+   -> changes to add to the 2nd amendment

 ---
 ## Achievements